Lawful sexual activity

 What is lawful sexual activity discrimination?

-Lawful sexual activity discrimination is when someone treats you unfairly or bullies you because of your lawful sexual activity.
+Lawful sexual activity discrimination is when someone treats you unfairly because of your lawful sexual activity.

-Lawful sexual activity refers to choosing or not choosing to take part in any form of sexual activity that is legal in Victoria, including legal sex work.
+Lawful sexual activity refers to choosing or not choosing to take part in any form of sexual activity that is legal in Victoria, including sex work.
+Sex workers, and other professions, are now also protected by the ‘Profession, trade or occupation’ attribute‘.

 This does not include sexual activities that are against the law.